cdrasmussen/cli-template/README.md

      --version prints program version
 </pre>

-### Additional Files
+## Additional Files

   * src/manual.clj
-    Exercise in automating a manpage using program source.
+    An exercise in automating a manpage embedded in source code.
-    It is in it's own file so as not to force developers to deal with it when developing a simple utility.
+    It is in it's own file so as not to force developers to deal with its verbosity when developing a simple utility where an embedded man page isn't apropos.

   * src/trace-ops.clj
     Simple trace functions enabled by a boolean.

+## Notice to Developers

+  I wrote this to help other developers, especially those new to Clojure.
+  To share your thoughts on this topic, please email me at rasmussen.cd@gmail.com with cli-template in the subject line.

 ## License